-Thyroid cancer may not cause early symptoms.
+Thyroid cancer may not cause early signs or symptoms.
 It is sometimes found during a routine physical exam.
-Symptoms may occur as the tumor gets bigger.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Signs or symptoms may occur as the tumor gets bigger.
+Other conditions may cause the same signs or symptoms.
+Check with your doctor if you have any of the following:

 Tests that examine the thyroid, neck, and blood are used to detect (find) and diagnose thyroid cancer.

 The following tests and procedures may be used:

 - Physical exam and history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or swelling in the neck, voice box, and lymph nodes, and anything else that seems unusual.
 A history of the patient's health habits and past illnesses and treatments will also be taken.

 - Laryngoscopy: A procedure in which the doctor checks the larynx (voice box) with a mirror or with a laryngoscope.
 A laryngoscope is a thin, tube-like instrument with a light and a lens for viewing.
 A thyroid tumor may press on vocal cords.
 The laryngoscopy is done to see if the vocal cords are moving normally.